Faurskov1971/omhu/README.md

 I tried to use the testing inviroment and installed Storybook and investegated JEST.

 - npm test
-Runs a simple build in testsystem in create-react-app
+Runs a simple build-in testsystem in create-react-app

-Installerer Storybook
+Installing Storybook
-First I tried this commands
+First I tried these commands
 - npx -p @storybook/cli sb init
 - npm run storybook

 But got an error and had to install TypeScript again.

 Then I found the documentation and used theese commands - and it worked fine:
 - Add Storybook: npx sb init
 - Starts Storybook in development mode npm run storybook